Papa! Come and play!’ little Aarav calls out to Nilesh.

 The success of a surgery and the patient’s experience depends mostly on the experience, skill and expertise of the surgeon.
 It is therefore necessary that one approaches a top bariatric centre with vast experience in performing Bariatric and Laparoscopic surgery.

-For more details, call us today for a consultation appointment and we will be happy to assist you in taking an informed decision.
+For more details, call us or contact us today for a consultation appointment and we will be happy to assist you in taking an informed decision.